ombu/docker-daisydiff/README.md

 docker run -v $PWD:/tmp/run ombu/daisydiff local/documentA.html local/documentB.html
 ```

-Running the above will write the output to `daisydiff.htm`
+Running the above will write the output file and the supporting CSS, JS and
+images to `out/daisydiff.htm`.